Comparing causal parameters with many treatments and positivity violations: Introduction

 \subsection{Structure of the paper}

 Section~\ref{sec:setup} formally describes the data, mathematical notation, causal assumptions, and static deterministic and dynamic stochastic interventions.
-And, it provides further details on comparing treatments with TSMs.
-Section~\ref{sec:conditions} mathematically defines the fairness criterion, establishes that a set of interventions satisfy the fairness criterion if and only if it satisfies the two intuitive properties and demonstrates that a minimum positivity assumption is necessary to satisfy the fairness criterion and identifiability simultaneously.
-Section~\ref{sec:examples} presents several example interventions that comply with the fairness criterion and maintain identifiability.
-The resulting parameters are non-smooth and are not pathwise differentiable; therefore, Section~\ref{sec:examples} also proposes smooth approximations of these parameters.
-Section~\ref{sec:eif-estimator} identifies these parameters and develops doubly robust-style estimators for them, leveraging nonparametric efficiency theory.
-Section~\ref{sec:data-analysis} illustrates these methods with an analysis of claims data from dialysis providers in New York State, and Section~\ref{sec:discussion} concludes and discusses future work.
+And, it provides further details on comparing treatments with treatment-specific means.
+Section~\ref{sec:conditions} defines the comparability criterion, illustrates common examples that fail to satisfy the criterion, and establishes that a minimum positivity assumption is necessary to satisfy the comparability criterion and identifiability simultaneously.
+Section~\ref{sec:examples} presents examples --- trimmed and smooth trimmed effects --- that comply with the comparability criterion and maintain identifiability under positivity violations.
+Section~\ref{sec:eif-estimator} identifies these parameters and develops doubly robust-style estimators for smooth trimmed effects, leveraging nonparametric efficiency theory.
+Section~\ref{sec:data-analysis} illustrates these methods with an analysis of claims data from dialysis providers in New York State, Section~\ref{sec:simulations} illustrates these methods with a simulation study, and Section~\ref{sec:discussion} concludes and discusses future work.